Ulundurpettai Airport

 Ulundurpettai Airport is an unused airport near Ulundurpettai town.
 This airport was operated as an airbase by the British during World War II, who later it left unused and turned it into barren land, although the airstrip remains undamaged.
 This airstrip was last used during the opening ceremony of NLC India ltd, for which Prime Minister Jawaharlal Nehru attended, landing at this airstrip.
-Post that ceremony, military uses this strip for minor training purposes rarely.
+Post that ceremony, the military rarely uses this strip for minor training purposes.